tdu-isl/sedu-vm/README.md

 7. After the Ubuntu 20.04 virtual machine installed, you will be asked to select which tool or environment to install.
 Please select one of them.
 The installation will take some time :coffee:

 # Note
 1. Make sure that the 'Hyper-V' and 'Virtual Machine Platform' are disabled in Windows Features.
-When the "Virtual Machine Platform" disable, the Windows Subsystem Linux (WSL) cannot be used anymore (The error info is shown below).
+When the "Virtual Machine Platform" disabled, the Windows Subsystem Linux (WSL) cannot be used anymore (The error info is shown below).
 Type ```bash``` command in CMD after 'Virtual Machine Platform' is disabled, you will get below error.
 Therefor, please use **Git Bash** to run the ```sh vm_selection.sh```.
 <br>```Please enable the Virtual Machine Platform Windows feature and ensure virtualization is enabled in the BIOS.For information please visit https://aka.ms/wsl2-install```

 1. The installed Ubuntu 20.04's configurations on your computer are: